The Bible Belt needs Jesus.

-But not the one they’re always selling, not the one they love to preach so loudly about, not the one they trumpet from the stage and the platform and on social media.
+But not the one the Christians there are always selling, not the one they love to preach so loudly about, not the one they trumpet from the stage and the platform and on social media.

-The Jesus these Christians need, is the Jesus of the Gospels; the one who gets all up in your personal business, the one who turns over tables in the sacred temples of your greed and hypocrisy, the one who demands that you give half a damn about the poor and the hungry around you—enough to give all that you have for their care.
+The Jesus these Christians need, is the Jesus of the Gospels; the one who gets all up in your personal business, who turns over tables in the sacred temples of your greed and hypocrisy, who demands that you give half a damn about the poor and the hungry around you—enough to give all that you have for their care.

 They need the homeless, poor, dark-skinned, foreigner Jesus who shunned opulence and denounced power and defended the marginalized, so that they remember where they came from and where they’re supposed to be walking toward in this life.

 They need the Jesus who said, “You cannot serve both God and money.”
 Mt 6:24

 The one who said, “You have heard that it was said, ‘Eye for eye, and tooth for tooth.’
 But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.”
 Mt 5:38-39

 The one who said, “Blessed are the peacemakers, for they will be called children of God.”
 Mt.
 5:9

 The one who said, “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you, love your enemies and pray for those who persecute you.”
 Mt 5:43-44